adevinta/zoe/docs/advanced/runners/lambda.md

 1. It deploys a minimal set of resources needed by the lambda using CloudFormation (an S3 bucket, AWS roles, etc.).
 For more details on the resources deployed, checkout the [cloudformation template](https://github.com/adevinta/zoe/blob/master/zoe-cli/resources/lambda.infra.cf.json).
 2. It deploys the lambda function itself by uploading the local Zoe JAR into AWS and registering the lambda within AWS.
 Zoe jar path needs to be set and must point to a valid zoe core jar downloaded beforehand (Todo: a guide for this).

-Once the lambda function is deployed, you can use the lambda runner to interact with your cluster :
+Once the lambda function is deployed, you can use the lambda runner to interact with your cluster:

 ```bash
 zoe -c my-cluster -r lambda topics consume input -n 10